-- A. Participants shall attend a credit counseling/budget workshop provide by a HUD-Certified Housing Counseling Agency. - B. A borrower that has non-retirement assets in excess of the amount of subsidy provided by these programs is not eligible for assistance.
-The homesteaded principle residence shall not be included in the calculation of non-retirement assets.. - C. Property owners shall maintain fire, hazard, flood, and wind storm (where applicable) insurance coverage adequate to cover all indebtedness, and naming the City as Loss Payee. - D. All City-sponsored mortgage loans are secured by a Promissory Note.
+- A. Participants shall attend a credit counseling/budget workshop provide by a HUD-Certified Housing Counseling Agency. - B. Borrowers with non-retirement assets in excess of the amount of subsidy provided by these programs are not eligible for assistance.
+A homesteaded principle residence is excluded from the calculation of non-retirement assets.. - C. Property owners shall maintain fire, hazard, flood, and wind storm (as applicable) insurance coverage adequate to cover all indebtedness, and naming the City as Loss Payee. - D. All City-sponsored mortgage loans shall be secured by a Promissory Note.
 The City reserves all rights under both the note and mortgage.

-E. The City shall ensure, by way of deed restriction that properties purchased or constructed with assistance under this section remain affordable to individuals or families whose household income does not exceed limits specific to the funding source.
-The City shall adhere to HOME program standards at set forth in 24 CFR Section 92.254(a)(4) and (5)(i) and (ii).
+E. The City shall ensure, by way of deed restriction that properties purchased or constructed using financial assistance under this section remain affordable to individuals or families whose household income does not exceed limits specific to the funding source.
+The City shall adhere to HOME program standards as set forth in 24 CFR Section 92.254(a)(4) and (5)(i) and (ii).
 However, under the terms and conditions of the City's Deferred-Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty (30) years from the date of the Promissory Note and Mortgage.
-Prior to the maturity date, the mortgagee shall offer the mortgagor an option to refinance with the same terms and conditions, so long as mortgagor has not defaulted on any terms or conditions set forth in the Mortgage; however, Mortgagor is under no obligation to refinance the loan.
-Mortgagee may also declare the principal balance of the loan due in full at any time prior to the maturity date, if the mortgagor defaults on any term of the Mortgage, including selling, renting or ceasing to use the house as the primary residence of the buyer, or if it is transferred or conveyed by any other means of title conveyance.
+Prior to the maturity date, the mortgagee shall offer the mortgagor an option to refinance with the same terms and conditions, provided mortgagor has not defaulted on any terms or conditions set forth in the Mortgage; however, Mortgagor is under no obligation to refinance the loan.
+Mortgagee may declare the principal balance of the loan due in full at any time prior to the maturity date, if the mortgagor defaults on any term of the Mortgage, including selling, renting or ceasing to use the house as the primary residence of the buyer, or if it is transferred or conveyed by any other means of title conveyance.
 Any other standards required by an assisting funding source shall be applied and enforced, if longer in duration.
 The following chart demonstrates minimum compliance with HOME program "affordability" standards.